Faraway-Systems/UranicOS/CONTRIBUTING.md

 # Contributing to UranicOS

 All contributions must follow the **SYP (Sign Your Part)** License.
+AI-generated contributions must be 100% verified and 'Co-Signed' by a human to ensure system stability.

 ### 1. Mandatory Signage
 Every change must be bookended by the signature syntax. **Note:** We strictly prefer human-written code over AI-generated logic.